proplot-dev/proplot/docs/why.rst

 `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the
 `~proplot.axes.Axes` plotting methods themselves.
 Passing a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` through any
-plotting method automatically updates the axis tick labels, axis labels, subplot titles, and colorbar and legend labels from the metadata.
+plotting command updates the axis tick labels, axis labels, subplot title, and colorbar and legend labels from the metadata.
 This feature can be disabled by setting :rcraw:`autoformat` to ``False`` or passing ``autoformat=False`` to any plotting command.

 As :ref:`described above <why_plotting>`, ProPlot also implements features that were originally only available from the `xarray.DataArray.plot`,